There have been some changes to terminology since I first wrote this:

 Landlord vs Tennant vs Guarantor vs Solicitor

-Listeners / Subscribers vs Record Label Staff vs Spotify staff
+Free Listeners vs Premium Subscribers vs Record Label Staff vs Independent Artists

 Further reading – the sequel